 In order to build an in-house marketing team, you’ll have to invest a substantial amount of money.
 Consider the cost of hiring, onboarding, training, salaries, benefits, and purchasing the proper programs and software to set your team up for success.
 This all adds up quickly.

-By choosing to work with a B2B marketing agency with experience working with SaaS platforms, you gain a team of experts that can start right away – no onboarding or training needed.
+By choosing to work with a B2B SaaS marketing agency you gain a team of experts that can start right away – no onboarding or training needed.
 They also will already have the software necessary to operate efficiently and effectively.

 7. Align brand messaging & positioning